TheDotProtocol/tauos/docs/taucloud.md

 # TauCloud

-TauCloud is your encrypted file manager and cloud interface built right into TauOS.
+TauCloud is your encrypted file manager and cloud interface built right into TauCore™.

 ## 🗂️ File Explorer + Cloud in One
 Manage files locally or in your encrypted TauCloud account.
 No more switching between different apps or services — everything you need is in one beautiful, unified interface that feels natural and intuitive.